ansari-inc/0xtakeshi.github.io/docs/frameworks/vendor_risk.md

 ### Business Benefits of Vendor Monitoring

 Vendor risk monitoring is not just a compliance checkbox; it is a **strategic driver of business resilience**.
-Continuous oversight allows organizations to:
+Continuous oversight allows you to:

 * Identify security and operational issues early, before they cause significant harm.
 * Strengthen **vendor accountability** through measurable performance indicators.